EPCCed/eidf-docs/docs/services/s3/tutorial.md

 `PRE` indicates that `lothian/` is a prefix and that there are files in the bucket whose keys have prefix `lothian/`.
 However, by default, these files are not listed.

-Rerun the command, adding a `--recursive` flag to request that these files be listed with their keys:
+Rerun the command, adding a `--recursive` option to request that these files be listed with their keys:

 ```bash
 aws s3 ls s3://mybucket/ --recursive